 My reaction, when I see animals behind bars, as in below picture, only makes me sad.
 Look again please!
 There is nothing more unnatural and immoral than this!
 You would normally put people behind bars, for a determined period of time, if they did something wrong!
 But what these bears did wrong?
 They didn’t brake any law, in fact they could have not, because they only submit to the laws of nature, this has always been the case with wild animals for millions of years now!

-Still today the captives wildlife living conditions can unimaginable.
+Even today, the captive wildlife living conditions can be unimaginable.
 Many animals remain in barren concrete enclosures or other minimally enriched cages.
 Animals which naturally range over many km each day, or make seasonal migrations, are unable to perform these behaviors in zoo enclosures.
 For example, elephants usually travel approximately 45 km (28 mi) each day.
 Animals in zoos often exhibit behaviors that are abnormal in their frequency, intensity, or would not normally be part of their behavioral repertoire.
 These are usually indicative of stress.
 For example, elephants sometimes perform head-bobbing, bears sometimes pace repeatedly around the limits of their enclosure, wild cats sometimes groom themselves obsessively, and birds pluck out their own feathers.
 Some critics of zoos claim that the animals are always under physical and mental stress, regardless of the quality of care towards the animals.
 Elephants have been recorded displaying stereotypical behaviors in the form of swaying back and forth, trunk swaying or route tracing.
 This has been observed in 54% of individuals in UK zoos.
 Worst seems to be in some Chinese provinces, as below bear cages, one square meter in size, in Dalian zoo, Port Arthur, Liaoning Province, China.